Fourth Generation fermions as candidates for Dark Matter

-\S2 of this work contrasts the predicted properties of fourth generation fermions with the established properties of G1-G3 fermions. \S3 examines the arguments for the non-existence of G4 fermions. \S4 and \S5 examine the properties of neutral stable G4 composites, and \S6 estimates the numbers and masses of G4 fermions. \S7 examines relationships between G4 fermion composites and existing experimental data concerning DM and DE. \S8 summarizes the results of this work, its possible impact on the analysis and design of experiments, and the cosmological significance of Clifford Unification.
+In this work \item{\S2} justifies the predicted electric charges on G(4) fermions given in Appendix I. 2pt \item{\S3} determines the properties of G(4) fermions 2pt \item{\S4} determines the structure of G(4) baryons 2pt \item{\S5} finds the structure of neutral G(4) composites, showing that observed dark matter could take two forms, i.e. baryonic and leptonic 2pt \item{\S6} examines relationships between these composites and DM and provides a possible explanation for the recent observations of `Little Red Dots'.
+2pt \item{\S7} suggests the structure of galaxy cores and the production of supermassive black holes 2pt \item{\S8} examines the cosmological significance of Clifford Unification 2pt \item{\S9} summarizes the results of this work and its possible impact on the analysis and design of experiments.